• Home

 • Printed Newsletter (Dublin City Schools)

-• Quality Profile/Annual Report (Olentangy Schools)
+• Quality Profile/Annual Report (Upper Arlington City Schools)

-• Social Media (South-Western City Schools)
+• Social Media (Incarnation Catholic School)

-• Social Media Campaign (Perkins Local Schools)
+• Social Media Campaign (ThenDesign Architecture)

-• Special Purpose Publication (Willoughby-Eastlake City Schools)
+• Special Purpose Publication (Ohio Hi-Point Career Center)

-• Student Video (Lorain City Schools)
+• Student Video (Lakota Local Schools)

-• Video (Columbus City Schools)
+• Website (Dublin City Schools)

-• Website (Fairview Park City School District)
+• Writing (Fairview Park City School District, Springfield City School District))

 Distinguished Individual Awards